Cost of LivingUpdated May 2026

 Rising

-Reviewed by Sarah Chen, Senior Cost-of-Living Analyst|Last verified: March 2026|Sources: BLS, Census Bureau, HUD
+Reviewed by Sarah Chen, Senior Cost-of-Living Analyst|Last verified: May 2026|Hybrid official/model data|Sources: CostOfCity model using U.S. Census ACS rent anchor (B25064)

 Share:XFLRWE

-Average Cost of Living Price in Sacramento
+Average Cost of Living in Sacramento

 Sacramento isn't cheap — and cost of living is no exception.
-The typical range here is $3,060 to $6,732, shaped by a competitive labor market where skilled trades command premium hourly rates and CA's regulatory landscape.
+The typical range here is $3,759 to $6,187, shaped by a competitive labor market where skilled trades command premium hourly rates and CA's regulatory landscape.
 Here's what you need to know before spending a dime.

 Typical Cost Range in Sacramento

-+22% vs national average
++18% vs national average

 LowNational avg: $4,000High

-What Affects Cost of Living Prices in Sacramento?
+What Affects Cost of Living in Sacramento?

-Understanding cost of living costs in Sacramento requires understanding the city itself.
+Understanding cost of living in Sacramento requires understanding the city itself.
 The economy runs on a tech-driven economy where FAANG salaries inflate prices across every category.
 National parks within driving distance and a population that would rather spend Saturday on a trail than in a mall.
 And the climate adds its own wrinkle: sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.

 What Matters Most